Even in defeat, the embers of Trumpism still burn in the Republican Party

 Elsewhere in the Senate, ambitious Republicans such as Sens.
 Josh Hawley (Mo.) and Tom Cotton (Ark.), both potential 2024 hopefuls, have signaled their solidarity with much of Trump’s populism even though they lack his celebrity and bravado.
 Many of the party’s rising stars see Trump as a model of sorts for building a national movement in the modern GOP.

-But former Arizona senator Jeff Flake (R), a Trump critic, said Republicans on Capitol Hill “fear Trump and his base and know that he can take just about any one of them out.”
+But former senator Jeff Flake (R-Ariz.), a Trump critic, said Republicans on Capitol Hill “fear Trump and his base and know that he can take just about any one of them out.”

-“They know there’s no future with Trumpism and they aspire to do more when they got to the Senate than defend the President’s tweets and his conduct and behavior.
-And they want to legislate and they’re not doing that now,” Flake said.
+“They know there’s no future with Trumpism and they aspire to do more when they got to the Senate than defend the president’s tweets and his conduct and behavior.
+And they want to legislate, and they’re not doing that now,” Flake said.
 “There’s a lot of fear, but no love.”

 The dynamics put Trumpism on the brink of a transformation — to be adopted and championed by other Republicans as Reaganism was in the decades after Ronald Reagan’s presidency ended, or to dwindle away as a historical footnote.
-It could also break away and become a rebellion led by a former president, as when Teddy Roosevelt bolted the GOP and formed the Progressive, or “Bull Moose,” Party.
+It could also become a rebellion led by a former president, as when Teddy Roosevelt bolted the GOP and formed the Progressive, or “Bull Moose,” Party.

 Like Perot and conservative Pat Buchanan in 1992, Trump has made a credo founded on his personality and the grievances of White Americans.
 He has built alliances with immigration hard-liners and religious conservatives, and made the media a constant foil as much as his Democratic rivals.
 An instinct toward non-interventionism on foreign policy and an “America First” mantra when it comes to worldwide pacts and traditional alliances are also critical parts of Trump’s approach.